savanarohit/Django-WebApp/1_introduction/README.md

 Model - a model is a Python class that represents a database table.
 It encapsulates the fields (data attributes) and behaviors (methods) of the data you want to store and manipulate within the database.
 By defining the model, you can perform various operations such as creating, updating, deleting, and querying the data stored in the corresponding database table.
 Django's ORM provides a rich set of methods and query APIs to perform these operations, making it easier to work with databases without writing raw SQL queries.

-## Go to models.py file in feed app and in ## Create your models section create a Class as Post as below.
+## Go to models.py file in feed app and in create your models section create a Class as Post as below.
 Basically it is a Table with two columns.

 ## Create your models here.
 class Post(models.Model):